Customer Engineering: Working with Customers

 Customer Trials

 Trials are an important and strategic part of our sales cycles because when developers start to use Sourcegraph, they love it and want to use it forever.
 Seriously!
-Typically, our trials run for about a month but sometimes longer.
+Ideally, our trials do not run longer than 30 days - 21 days ideally.
 Before, during and after, you collaborate closely with your account executive to ensure a successful experience for the customer.

 Before the trial, you’re working with the AE to scope and plan the trial - both use cases they’ll test (which you’ll enable them on) and technically how they plan to deploy Sourcegraph for the trial.

-CE and AE should use the Trial and Deployment Planning Template to complete planning activities in advance of trial start.
+CE and AE should use the Joint Success Plan template to complete planning activities in advance of trial start.
 Here’s a breakdown of who leads which aspects:

 • Documenting their technical landscape (CE-led)